offen/website/homepage/content/pages/index.md

 Offen treats both users and operators as parties of equal importance.
 Users can expect full transparency and are encouraged to make _autonomous and informed decisions regarding the use of their data._ Operators are enabled to gain insights while respecting their users' privacy and data.

 Offen is currently in the early stages of development and is applying for funds to sustain its development.
-An early alpha version is running on this site: you can _visit the [auditorium](/auditorium/)_ to access your data.